Hello Edu

 Scaling a Local Tutoring Brand for Broader Educational Reach

-A brand and website redesign that helps Hello Edu grow into a scalable educational platform, balancing playfulness with academic credibility to support Amanda's next phase of her business.
+A brand system and website redesign that helps Hello Edu grow into a scalable educational platform, balancing playfulness with academic credibility to support Amanda's next phase of her business.

 Role